albertofavaro/Emphasis/README.md

 # Installation
 * In a Mathematica notebook, input `$UserBaseDirectory`.
 * Within this directory, look for the folder `Applications`.
-* Store the files that make up the package in a subfoder of `Applications` to be named `Emphasis`.
+* Store the files that make up the package in a subfolder of `Applications` to be named `Emphasis`.

 # Getting Started
 * To load the package from a notebook, type ``<<Emphasis` ``.